NBA postpones playoff games after Bucks boycott to protest racial injustice | Sports-Games

-The Athletic reported that the Bucks players were in the locker room attempting to reach Wisconsin attorney general Josh Kaul.
-Citing sources, the online publication said the Magic would not accept a forfeit of the game.
-The Bucks did not immediately respond to a request for comment.
+The Bucks ownership said they were not aware ahead of time of what the players were planning but supported them.
+"The only way to bring about change is to shine a light on racial injustices that are happening in front of us," co-owners Marc Lasry, Wes Edens and Jamie Dinan said in a statement.

-The players were expected to meet on Wednesday night to decide next steps.
-The protests spilled over to Major League Baseball on Wednesday with the Brewers and Cincinnati Reds opting not to play their game Wednesday in Milwaukee.
-Other MLB teams were reportedly considering calling off their games as well.
+The protests also spilled over to Major League Baseball, with the Brewers and Cincinnati Reds opting not to play their game Wednesday in Milwaukee.
+The Seattle Mariners and San Diego Padres also agreed to postpone their game, ESPN reported.
+The WNBA also cancelled its slate of games for Wednesday.
+Players on the reigning champion Washington Mystics wore t-shirts that depicted seven bloody bullet holes in their backs.

 - READ MORE ON: